lruslan/ansible-eos/docs/development.rst

 ************

 The modules developed as part of the Ansible EOS role are supported by the Arista EOS+ community.
-We gladly accept and encourge contributions in the form of new modules, updated modules, test cases and documentation updates.
+We gladly accept and encourage contributions in the form of new modules, updated modules, test cases and documentation updates.
 Simply develop the changes and submit a pull request through Github.

-For changes submitted by pull request, the Arista EOS+ community enforces some basid rules for new contributions.
+For changes submitted by pull request, the Arista EOS+ community enforces some basic rules for new contributions.

 1. New modules must be fully documented per Ansible module documentation standards